-Security Relevant Data Item SRDI Description TEK (Traffic Encryption Keys) These keys are used in the encryption and decryption of voice and data calls.
-The encryption algorithm used is DES or AES.
-The key sizes are 64 bits or 256-bits respectively, and the keys are stored in the DSP EEPROM in plaintext.
+Security Relevant Data SRDI Description Item SKDI Description TEK (Traffic Encryption Keys) These keys are used in the encryption and decryption of voice and data calls.
+The encryption algorithm used is AES.
+The key sizes 256-bits, and the keys are stored in the DSP EEPROM in plaintext.
+AES MAC (TEK) This key is used by the module to authenticate messages sent by the KMF role and to generate AES MAC for response messages.
+The key is a specially designated 256-bit AES TEK.
 KEK When the key loading is performed, this key decrypts the encrypted TEKs and the PIN that are being loaded.
-If a new KEK is loaded (which is encrypted using DES), this key is also used to decrypt the new KEK.
-The encryption algorithms used is DES.
-The key size is 64 bits and it is stored in the DSP EEPROM in plaintext.
-DES-MAC key At power-up or after firmware loading, the module calculates a DES-MAC of the DSP firmware using this key and compares it with the DES-MAC embedded in the DSP firmware.
-If a new DES-MAC key is loaded (which is encrypted using DES), this key is also used to decrypt the new DES-MAC key.
-The key size is 64 bits and it is stored in the DSP EEPROM in plaintext.
-Copy of DES-MAC key This is a copy of the DES-MAC key mentioned in the above row.
-When the module performs power-up self-tests, this key is compared with the DES-MAC key of the above row.
-The key size is 64 bits and it is stored in the DSP EEPROM in plaintext.
+If a new KEK is loaded (which is encrypted using AES), this key is also used to decrypt the new KEK.
+The encryption algorithms used is AES.
+The key size is 256 bits and it is stored in the DSP EEPROM in plaintext.
+CMAC key At power-up or after firmware loading, the module calculates a CMAC of the DSP firmware using this key and compares it with the CMAC embedded in the DSP firmware.
+If a new CMAC key is loaded (which is encrypted using AES), this key is also used to decrypt the new CMAC key.
+The key size is 256 bits and it is stored in the DSP EEPROM in plaintext.
+Copy of CMAC key This is a copy of the CMAC key mentioned in the above row.
+When the module performs power-up self-tests, this key is compared with the CMAC key of the above row.
+The key size is 256 bits and it is stored in the DSP EEPROM in plaintext.
 PIN This is the PIN that is used for CO and User authentication.
 The PIN is exactly 6-digits.
 It is stored in the DSP EEPROM in plaintext.
 Seed of the RNG This is the random number last generated by the non-Approved RNG before powering off the module.
 After powering on, the first iteration of the RNG uses this seed.
 The size is 64 bits and it is stored in the DSP EEPROM in plaintext.
-Feature Encryption Data This data defines various features (including if the FIPS is enabled and if the DES or AES algorithm is used) enabled on the radio.
+Feature Encryption Data This data defines various features (including if the FIPS is enabled and if the AES algorithm is used) enabled on the radio.
 This data is stored in the Flash and the H8 EEPROM in encrypted form.
 However, the encryption algorithm is not FIPS approved.
 Therefore, according to FIPS, this data is considered plaintext.
 The size of the data is 128 bits.
 Instance of Feature Encryption Data An instance of the Feature Encryption Data mentioned above is stored in the SRAM (after decryption) at power up in plaintext.
 The M/A Com proprietary encryption algorithm is used for this decryption.

 P25 Key Instance An instance of the TEK keys that belongs to the P25 system is stored in the SRAM at power up in plaintext.
-The size of a key is 64 bits. -- --
+The size of a key is 256 bits.